cdkday/website/pages/home.md

   </header>
   <main>
     <p class="mb-6">
-        The CFP process has now closed, if you have talk ideas please keep them in mind when CDK Day CFP opens next time
+        The CFP process has now closed, if you have talk ideas please keep them in mind for when the CDK Day CFP opens again.
+To stay informed for when the next window opens please follow <a href="https://twitter.com/cdkday">@cdkday</a> on Twitter.
     </p>
   </main>
 </section>